Garment Restitution Fund for Workers Receives $16.3 Million

 “I didn’t have enough money to pay rent,” Carmen Torres said in Spanish.
 “I had to go to a church to ask for food to survive.”

-She brought her case to the labor commission in 2015.
+She brought her case to the Labor Commissioner's Office in 2015.
 When her former employers did not pay, she took her grievance to the Garment Restitution Fund.
 She estimates that she has $47,456 in unpaid wages coming to her.

 Pedro Montiel said that he worked in abysmal conditions.
 “The owners would scream at us.
 The factories themselves were infested with rats and cockroaches.
 It was a disaster.
 I made a salary of $250 per week, working 50 to 60 hours per week,” he told the crowd in Spanish.
 “I couldn’t stand the abuse anymore.
 I went to the labor commission.
 We couldn’t get funds there.
 We went to the state fund.
 They said it would take five to 20 years to get compensated.”